Is your baby frequently arching their back out of pain or discomfort? Do you notice them doing it while sleeping?

 What Could Be The Cause?

 Let’s get to the heart of the matter and look at the possibilities of what’s causing your baby’s arching back.
+We’ll consider less serious, more likely causes first.
+Then, we’ll look at some more serious potential causes.

 Have you noticed your baby arching their back while sleeping?
 If you try to move them to a different position, do they either wake up crying or move back into the arched position?
 If so, there is a chance this could be due to your baby suffering from obstructive sleep apnea.